envisioning/vocab/vocab/Self-awareness.md

 ---
+category: BIO, CORE
+slug: self-awareness
+summary: Nn entity's ability to recognize itself as an individual, distinct from its environment and other entities, often involving introspection and a sense of identity.
 title: Self-Awareness
-summary: "Nn entity's ability to recognize itself as an individual, distinct from its environment and other entities, often involving introspection and a sense of identity."
 ---

 Detailed Explanation: